Glucocorticoid receptor

-The glucocorticoid receptor (GR, or GCR) also known as NR3C1 (nuclear receptor subfamily 3, group C, member 1) is the receptor to which cortisol and other glucocorticoids bind.
+The glucocorticoid receptor (GR or GCR) also known by its gene name NR3C1 (nuclear receptor subfamily 3, group C, member 1) is the steroid receptor for glucocorticoids such as cortisol.

-The GR is expressed in almost every cell in the body and regulates genes controlling the development, metabolism, and immune response.
-Because the receptor gene is expressed in several forms, it has many different (pleiotropic) effects in different parts of the body.
+The GR is expressed in almost every cell in the body and regulates genes controlling the development, metabolism, inflammation, and immune response.
+Because the receptor gene is expressed in several forms, it has many different (pleiotropic) effects in different parts of the body and in the context of different diseases.

-When glucocorticoids bind to GR, its primary mechanism of action is the regulation of gene transcription.
+GR is a steroid receptor and thus its canonical action is similar to other steroid receptors.
 The unbound receptor resides in the cytosol of the cell.
-After the receptor is bound to glucocorticoid, the receptor-glucocorticoid complex can take either of two paths.
+When glucocorticoids bind to the receptor, GR translocates to the nucleus of the cell where it acts as a transcription factor.
 The activated GR complex up-regulates the expression of anti-inflammatory proteins in the nucleus or represses the expression of pro-inflammatory proteins in the cytosol (by preventing the translocation of other transcription factors from the cytosol into the nucleus).